All Episodes

 I would disagree with that.

-Number one, I think the Israelis are The best judge of what is peace for them and what will ensure the survival of their country.
+Number one, I think the Israelis are the best judge of what is peace for them and what will ensure the survival of their country.

 I think they should have a say in this.

-Number two, no significant Palestinian movement, Fatah, Hamas, any elected leaders, any leaders of Palestinian authority have ever granted or recognized or accepted Israel's right to exist.
+Number two, no significant Palestinian movement, Fatah, Hamas, any elected leaders, any leaders of Palestinian Authority, have ever granted or recognized or accepted Israel's right to exist.

-So you're asking Israel to lay down with people that don't believe they have the right to exist.
+So you're asking Israel to lay down with people that don't believe they have right to exist.

 You go into Palestinian schools, they're taught to hate Jews.